What happens if there's a shortage of flu vaccines?

 We have enough flu vaccine doses for everyone who's eligible - around 2.4 million people.

 Scotland has a good track record of delivering the flu vaccine.
 During the 2019/20 flu season, 74% of people over 65 were given the vaccine - a higher number than the rest of the UK, and any other EU country.
-This year, we've planned for 90% of people over 65 to be vaccinated.
+This year, we expect 90% of people over 65 to be vaccinated.

 However, if demand exceeds what we've planned for, the priority will be to protect the people most vulnerable to flu, based on the best clinical advice.